SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

    process by saying that the parser handles it as a flat list and then applies the operator precedence to make a more typical parse tree.
    At some point, we will probably have to document the syntax around creating operators.
-This may need to come up in the language guide in respect to the spacing rules -- ``x + y * z`` is diffirent than ``x + y* z``.
+This may need to be discussed in the Language Guide in respect to the spacing rules -- ``x + y * z`` is diffirent than ``x + y* z``.